Juan Gundlach: Biography

 In 1986, on the 90th anniversary of his death, Cuba issued a series of postal stamps commemorating Gundlach.

-His visits to Puerto Rico were considered so important to the development of the study of natural sciences in Puerto Rico that he is considered "the Father of Natural Sciences in Puerto Rico" and his portrait, painted by Andrés Garcés, hangs in the School of Natural Sciences at the University of Puerto Rico Río Piedras campus.
-To honor him, Dr. Agustín Stahl named a species of the cupey tree in his honor as Clusia gundlachi.
+His visits to Puerto Rico were considered so important to the development of the study of natural sciences in Puerto Rico that he is considered "the Father of Natural Sciences in Puerto Rico" and his portrait, painted by Andrés Garcés, hangs in the School of Natural Sciences at the University of Puerto Rico, Río Piedras campus.
+To honor him, Dr. Agustín Stahl named a species of cupey tree in his honor as Clusia gundlachi.
 The Puerto Rico Academy of Arts and Sciences on June 26, 2008, awarded recognitions that carry Gundlach's name to 25 prominent scientists in Puerto Rico.

-He wrote Contribucion á la Erpetologia Cubana (1880) and Contribucion á la entomologia Cubana in 4 volumes (1881–1884).